pickeloe5/fuffle-legacy/README.md

 as the view, but in the models directory, or in the view file like so:
 ```
 pug syntax...
-@{
+//@{
     {
       "key": "value",
       "key": {
         "value": "value-value"
       }
     }
   }@
 more pug syntax...
 ```
 You can get database values by first loading them in app.js
 ```
 fuffle.loadTable(tableName);
 ```
-Where data is stored in /data/tableName.dat, then you can get values from the table like so:
+Fuffle uses additional functions to parse your models called fetchers, you can use them like this:
 ```
 {
-  "db:key": {
+  "fetcher-name": {
-    "table": tableName,
+    "key": "fetcher-args"
-    "doc": {
+  },
-      "queryKey": "queryValue"
+  "post": {
-    }
+    "key": "post-data-key"
   }
 }
 ```